• Skip to primary navigation

 They're dense

 Scones can end up dense and have a very tight crumb if you aren't careful.
-The key to a light scone are working with cold ingredients so that the butter stays cold and distinct throughout the dough.
+The key to a light scone is working with cold ingredients so that the butter stays cold and distinct throughout the dough.
 This way, when the scones hit the hot oven, the butter will melt, and steam will form, causing them to rise, opening up the crumb.
 It's the same principle behind pie dough and homemade croissants.

 If you overwork the butter from the beginning, the butter will melt into the dough and you will lose those tiny pockets of butter that open up the crumb of the scones as they bake.